Terms of Engagement

 Verifying your identity and personal information

-We will retain your physical file for the minimum period required by law after which it will be destroyed.
-Any documents we agree to hold for you in safe custody, e.g. Deeds, Wills etc, which may be destroyed at a later date.
-Our precedent documents and the papers or documentation produced by us while acting for you remain the property of Bannister & von Dadelszen.
+We will retain your physical file for the minimum period required by law (7 years) after which it will be destroyed.
+Any documents we hold for you in our Deeds system which we consider redundant may also be destroyed.
+Our precedent documents and the papers or documentation produced by us while acting for you remain our property.

-If you have any concerns or complaints that you prefer not to raise with the partner named in the attached letter with overall responsibility for this matter, then please refer your complaint with another partner.
-They may be contacted by letter, by email firstname.lastname@example.org or by telephoning 06 870 7820.
+If you have any concerns or complaints that you prefer not to raise with the partner doing or supervising your file with overall responsibility for this matter, then please refer your complaint to another partner.
+They may be contacted by letter, by email email@example.com or by telephoning 06 870 7820.
 We are committed to resolving any issues as soon as possible and complaints will be dealt with at no cost to you.

 You can also contact the New Zealand Law Society Lawyers’ Complaints Service, Hawke’s Bay Branch, PO Box 341, Napier 4140, phone 06 835 1254, email firstname.lastname@example.org or fax 06 835 1257, or the national office on 0800 261 801.

 Professional Indemnity Insurance

 We hold Professional Indemnity Insurance cover exceeding the minimum required by the New Zealand Law Society.

 Lawyers’ Fidelity Fund